REVERSAL POINT

 Private Debt Cycle during the Vacuum Wave

-The following three charts—Chart 3.3.1.a, Chart 3.3.1.b, and Chart 3.3.1.c—cover the period 1916 to 1950 to illustrate the evolution of US private debt around the Great Depression.
-While the first chart measures the level of private debt and GDP in dollar terms, the second chart traces the relative ratio of private debt to GDP.
-The third gauges the money multiplier, the driver of money creation in the private sector.
+The following three charts—Chart 3.3.1.a, Chart 3.3.1.b, and Chart 3.3.1.c—cover the period 1916 to 1950 to illustrate the evolution of US private debts around the Great Depression.
+While the first chart measures the level of private debts and GDP in dollar terms, the second chart traces the relative ratio of private debt to GDP.
+The third gauges the money multiplier, the driver of credit money creation in the private sector.

 In Chart 3.3.1.a: